Is My Landlord Responsible For Damage to My Property?

 Does the landlord cover your personal effects after a theft or a covered peril?

-Renters insurance does not cover the structure, or dwelling, where the tenant lives.
+Renters insurance does not cover the structure or dwelling where the tenant lives.

 Renters insurance covers more than rental units.
 The insurance covers a house you are leasing, a studio apartment, a condo, a townhouse, a single-family home, and other attached dwellings.